 5. Oct of Year 11 - final deadline for teachers to submit evidence and requests for EAA.
 Mock examinations are the last chance to trial EAA.
-Students must use them then or lose them.
+Students must use them during this time or they will not be able to have them for the official exams.